kimchangho/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be what the path image environment like brightness, damaged image can be changed so that i have to change my parameter but it is not good for real driving.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to apply machine learning skill. i expect the machine learning argorithm can change my parameter that i set theirself.

-Another potential improvement could be to ...